Adaptive Resync in vSAN

 RECOMMENDATION: Use the performance service to help determine where contention may be occurring.
 Resynchronization performance is subject to the performance capabilities of the underlying hardware, and fabric that connect the hosts comprising the vSAN cluster.

 The Dispatch/Fairness Scheduler

 The dispatch scheduler is at the heart of vSAN’s ability to manage and regulate I/O based on the conditions of the environment.
-In vSAN 6.7, the scheduler driving Adaptive Resync was designed to handle the inherent parallelism found across a distributed storage environment.
+In vSAN 6.7 and later, the scheduler driving Adaptive Resync was designed to handle the inherent parallelism found across a distributed storage environment.
 When combined with other elements of vSAN's architecture as described here, the dispatch scheduler now performs the following:

 - Maintain a pending queue for each I/O.

 - Listen to the bandwidth regulator for permission to issue the next I/O.

 - Pull the next I/O from the relevant queue to ensure fairness.

 - Initiate back-pressure congestion to the highest layer in the stack when a queue is full.

 The ability for the scheduler to manage each individual I/O class is important.
 The separate queues for the I/O classes allow vSAN to prioritize new incoming I/O that may have an inherently higher level of priority over existing I/O waiting to be processed.
 An example would be an environment that had a significant amount of resync activity occurring with very few VM I/Os, followed by an influx of new VM I/Os.
 This new scheduler found in vSAN is able to immediately provide the appropriate level of priority for processing the VM I/Os.